 Relying on valuations alone as your buy and sell trigger is risky and is not an easy task because:

-- Value is a subjective measure and valuation models rely on numerous assumptions.
+- Value is a subjective measure, and valuation models rely on numerous assumptions.

-- Stocks that trade at discounts to valuation tend to have higher risk to earnings and could be considered value traps.
+- Stocks that trade at discounts to valuation tend to have a higher risk to earnings and could be considered value traps.